brunoboivin/cellxpedite/README.md

 This parallelization scheme can theoretically scale to any number of plates without increasing processing time beyond the overhead required to spin up the additional computing instances.

-## Usage
+## Setup & Usage
-Instructions for setting up CELLXPEDITE are available on our [wiki page](https://github.com/brunoboivin/cellxpedite/wiki/Setup).
+Instructions for setting up and using CELLXPEDITE are available on our [wiki page](https://github.com/brunoboivin/cellxpedite/wiki/Setup-&-Usage).
 The platform was originally designed for the purpose of studying the activity of motor neurons imaged under confocal microscopy, specifically screening for compounds able to revert the perturbances in neuronal activity induced by the SOD1 mutation associated with amyotrophic lateral sclerosis.